NiyaShao/github_test/README_updated.md

 6. Commit the change you made.
 We need to hit the save button before we send the changes.
 When you make a commit you include a short message describing what the change is.
 These messages are often very short.
 For example, I would run the command `git commit -m "created biography"`.
 This command is making the commit and the `-m` argument is indicating that we are adding the message that follows.
 7. Run `git status`.
 You should now see that the change is committed.
 8. Run `git push origin main`.
 This command will push the committed change to your repository (the one you forked).
 The origin means we are going to the GitHub repository that is the origin of your local folder and main is the branch that you are pushing to (you only have a main branch).
+9. Git will prompt for your user name and password.
+Use user name for your GitHub, and use the token you generated and stored earlier.
-9. Run `git status`.
+10. Run `git status`.
 You should now see that there are no changes waiting to be committed or pushed.
-10. Go to your repository on GitHub.
+11. Go to your repository on GitHub.
 Check to see your change in your repository.
 You should see that your repository is one commit ahead of my repository.
 You now want to contribute your work to the original repository by making a pull request.
 You can do this simply by clicking the button in the blue area and making the pull request.
 If there are no conflicts I will then merge your changes into my repository.
 That is how contributions work in open source software.
 You now have the skills to make simple contributions to your favorite software!

-## Task 2
+## Task 2 (Optional, a good reference for creating your own repository)

 Increase your GitHub presence by putting code that you already have on GitHub.
 You can follow the directions here https://docs.github.com/en/migrations/importing-source-code/using-the-command-line-to-import-source-code/adding-locally-hosted-code-to-github under **Initializing a Git Repository**.
 However before you initialize your repository follow these directions.